Skip to main content

 Abstract

 Lucille Lemmon (1916-2007) was a Michigan-born lesbian who lived in Northeast Los Angeles for most of her life.
-The bulk of the collection is photographs, which includes fourteen photo albums and hundreds of photographs that Lucy took during her life.
-Other materials in the collection include personal papers (which include Lucy's diaries) correspondence from her friends and family, travel materials, and various clippings and ephemera.
+The bulk of the collection is made up of photographs, which include twenty photo albums and hundreds of photographs that Lucy took during her life.
+Other materials in the collection include personal papers (which include Lucy's diaries), correspondence from her friends and family, travel materials, and various clippings and ephemera.

 Arrangement